MRIDHUL22041889/Image_Processing/README.md

 # Image Processing Algorithms in MATLAB

-This repository offers custom implementations of various image processing algorithms in MATLAB, focusing on core techniques such as filtering, edge detection, and frequency domain analysis—without relying on built-in functions.They provide a brief introduction to the field of Image processing and the use of maths and physics fundamentals used.
+This repository offers custom implementations of various image processing algorithms in MATLAB, focusing on core techniques such as filtering, edge detection, and frequency domain analysis without relying heavily on built-in functions.They provide a brief introduction to the field of Image processing and the use of maths and physics fundamentals used.

 ## ✨ Features